nabla-studio/cw1155/README.md

 to the message sender.
 - `owner`: Address authorized to registering operations for new tokens, defaulting to the message sender.
+- `name`: A human-readable title for the collection.
+- `description`: A description for the collection.

 ---